mstyslinger/capstone_two/README.md

 <P ALIGN=CENTER><img src="images/below5m.png" alt="drawing" width="330"/>  <img src="images/extreme_weather.png" alt="drawing" width="330"/> </P>
 </div>

-## Minimum viable product:
+## Model fitting:
-Identify coefficients using logistic regression and feature importances using random forests.
+MVP: Identify coefficients using logistic regression and feature importances using random forests.
 Tune to optimal hyperparameters.
 Make a recommendation based on the insights and suggestions for future work.

-## MVP +:
+### Train, test, and holdout datasets:
-Apply a Naïve Bayes model to the dataset to see how it might be able to predict whether water points are broken or not.
+A holdout dataset (for final model testing) was split off from the full, cleaned dummied dataframe with size 2,007 rows.
+After the holdout set was removed, a dataset with 6,419 rows was split off for training the models, and the remaining rows were split into a test set.

-## **Random Forest Classifier**
+### **Random Forest Classifier**
 Some lead up...
 <div>
 <P ALIGN=CENTER><img src="images/feature_importances.png" alt="drawing" width="600"/></div>